Have you ever felt guilty for not enjoying God’s Word?

 Sadly, I was too legalistic with my little checkboxes, to realize that knowing God through his Word provided all the rest and enjoyment my heart craved.

 The concept of holy leisure set my legalistically prone heart free to enjoy hanging out with God.
 John Piper famously said, “God is most glorified in us when we are most satisfied in him.”
+I’ve found this to be true!

 Why we need holy leisure

-So this begs the question: Do you enjoy hanging out with God in his Word?
+This begs the question: Do you enjoy hanging out with God in his Word?
 Do you feel like you’ve truly missed out on receiving some life-giving benefit if you miss your quiet time?
 (Notice I didn’t say, “Do you feel like a failure because you didn’t check your box?”)

 Holy leisure is a mindset.
 It’s not a magic formula to spiritual growth.
 It focuses on pursuing balance in the midst of all the crazy, seeking peace that comes through a right relationship with Christ, and finding rest in his Word.
+It’s less about hustle and more about holy leisure.

 It’s my prayer that after you visit here you’ll leave refreshed, and more in love with (or at least more curious about) Jesus.

-I write gospel-centered devotions and resources that will hopefully, tune your heart to enjoy God, and find time with him your greatest joy and leisure.
+I write gospel-centered devotions and resources that will hopefully, tune your heart to enjoy God, and find time with him for your greatest joy and leisure.

 How can you apply holy leisure to your busy life?